tetherless-world/whyis/docs/install.md

 ### Download ISO file

-Download the latest Ubuntu ISO file from: https://www.ubuntu.com/download/desktop.
+Download the ISO file for Ubuntu Server 16.04 from: https://www.ubuntu.com/download/server.

 ### Create a new Ubuntu Virtual Machine